leje-space/MrMushroomExtraContent/README.md

 1. Ensure both DLL files are in the `BepInEx/plugins` folder
 2. Verify BepInEx is correctly installed and running
 3. Check the BepInEx log for any errors related to the mod
-4. Make sure you're in the correct game area (early game, before the Moss Mother encounter)
+4. Make sure you're in the correct game area and meet the conditions for each encounter

 ## Uninstalling
 To remove the mod, simply delete both DLL files from your `BepInEx/plugins` folder: